 Simple initiatives add up to big gains.
 Many professionals feel that establishing a robust demand planning process in an organization is a long and arduous journey.
 Undoubtedly, there are many challenges, but focusing on some simple steps can make this journey a lot smoother, more enjoyable, and lead to a satisfactory outcome.
-Here are six simple steps that can go a long way toward ensuring success and a sustained demand planning process.
+Here are six simple steps that can go a long way toward ensuring success and a sustained demand planning process with effective demand planning process flow.

 Step No.1: Document The Process Roadmap